Our orthopedic surgeons offer orthopedic services for hip pain, knee pain and shoulder pain due to injuries or arthritis including osteoarthritis.

 The first step?
-Schedule an appointment with one of our orthopedic specialists.
-They’ll listen, complete a comprehensive assessment and provide options for relief.
+Schedule an appointment with one of our orthopedic surgeons.
+They’ll listen, complete a comprehensive assessment of your hip, knee or shoulder pain and provide options.
+Whether you’re dealing with an injury or arthritis including osteoarthritis, we have solutions for you.

-My advice is to come in for an evaluation whenever your pain is keeping you from doing everything you want to do or limiting your daily activities.
-The sooner you come in for an evaluation, the sooner we can address the pain.
+My advice is to come in for an evaluation whenever your joint pain is keeping you from doing everything you want to do or limiting your daily activities.
+The sooner you come in for an evaluation, the sooner we can address your joint pain.
 If your pain has been getting progressively worse, waiting longer isn’t the answer.
 Let’s start taking care of it before it gets worse.
-There are many treatment options for you to choose to help you decrease pain so you can increase your ability to do what you want to do.
+There are many treatment options to decrease pain so you can increase your ability to do what you want to do.

 In medical terms, a fracture and a break mean the same thing.